ffm5113/python_openai_whisper/README.md

 # Python OpenAI Whisper Speech to Text Transcription

-This script provides a simple interface to transcribe audio files using the OpenAI API's speech-to-text functionality, powered by the Whisper model.
+This Python script provides a simple interface to transcribe audio files using the OpenAI API's speech-to-text functionality, powered by the Whisper model.
 The result can be returned to the console as text or VTT (WebVTT) format.

 ## Installation